SpectralClusteringAcceleratedRobust/SCAR/README.md

 SCAR is a python library for implementing the Nyström Accelerated Robust Spectral clustering method.

 ###  Set Up
 SCAR requires the NumPy, SciPy, pandas, and SciKit-Learn package to operate.
-To run the evaluation scripts, matplotlib as well as slepc4py/petsc4py for ```DecompositionExperiments.py``` is required.
-The latter one are only required for all decomposition methods.

 ### Run
 To call SCAR for a dataset (e.g. moon) use: